CalumRiot/taxi-in-killarney/README.md

 4. Under the **Code & Automation** section click on **Pages**.
 5. Under **Branch** selected **main**
 6. Under **Source** clicked on **Deploy from a branch**
-7. Website should now be deplyed under a github page.
+7. Website should now be deployed under a github page.

 **Live Project Can Be Found At** https://calumriot.github.io/taxi-in-killarney/